hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 ### Tips for code that embraces change

-- Depend on behavior, not data.
+- Depend on behavior, not data:

   - **Hide instance variables** (even from yourself) using accessor methods.
 Don't refer to instance variables directly.